 Avocados stuffed with fresh mozzarella, garden tomatoes, and basil - drizzled with balsamic glaze and topped with crunchy salt flakes.
-Perfect summer appetizer or make it a meal with a bed of baby greens and grilled chicken!
+This low carb treat is great as an appetizer or make it a meal with a bed of baby greens and grilled chicken.

 Caprese Stuffed Avocado

 Caprese salad is a simple Italian salad made of sliced fresh mozzarella, tomatoes and basil.
 It's usually dressed in olive oil and balsamic vinegar and generously seasoned with salt and pepper.
 Appropriately, it features the colors of the Italian flag: red, green and white.